World Marathon Majors: Six star finishers

-Six star finishers are marathoners who have completed all 6 of the World Marathon Majors.
-In 2016 following the Tokyo Marathon a Six Star Finisher Medal was introduced In July 2018 a "Reach for the Stars" campaign was launched wherein a runner could claim a star for each WMM race completed.
+Six star finishers are marathoners who have completed six of the World Marathon Majors (without including Sydney).
+In 2016 following the Tokyo Marathon a Six Star Finisher Medal was introduced.
+In July 2018 a "Reach for the Stars" campaign was launched wherein a runner could claim a star for each WMM race completed.
 The system allows runners to create a profile, search for their ‘stars’ and add them to their page.

-Following the WMM Series XI in April 2018, the verified total of Six Star Finishers was 3,786.
+Following the TCS London Marathon in April, 2025, the verified total of Six Star Finishers was 22,480 from 139 total nations.